-State and local election officials have conducted dozens of post-election audits of the 2020 general election, all of which have demonstrated the integrity of the election.
-In all, more than 200 audits will be carried out – more than ever before in state history – to affirm voters’ faith in the election and identify areas for improvement of future election administration.
+State and local election officials conducted dozens of post-election audits of the 2020 general election, all of which demonstrated the integrity of the election.
+In all, more than 200 audits were carried out – more than ever before in state history – to affirm voters’ faith in the election and identify areas for improvement of future election administration.
 More detailed information about Michigan’s post-election audits is available here.

 Election misinformation is harmful to democracy

 Following the 2020 general election many false claims were made to reduce public confidence in Michigan’s and the national election.
 None of the claims were found to have merit, and none of the lawsuits based on the claims, brought before dozens of state and federal judges and justices, were successful.
-Such false claims dishonor the millions of citizens who cast ballots, damage our democracy, and put lives at risk, as was demonstrated in the deadly attack on the United State Capitol on January 6, 2021.
+Sanctions were in fact granted against attorneys who participated in a baseless election lawsuit in an attempt to overturn the results.
+Such false claims dishonor the millions of citizens who cast ballots, damage our democracy, and put lives at risk, as was demonstrated in the deadly attack on the United States Capitol on January 6, 2021.